Bible Institute

 Latest Posts

-We will discuss this and more this weekend at Keys Vineyard Church, so join us in person or online.
+We will discuss all this and more this weekend at Keys Vineyard Church, so be sure to join us in person or online.

 Steve Lawes is a Church Consultant and also provides coaching for pastors, churches, ministries and church planters.